CreativeDevelopments/CDHandler/README.md

 dev - Boolean | If the command should be locked to developers only (Defined in the main file) devMessage - String | The response message for if a non-dev runs a developer only command

-nsfw - Boolean | If the command should be locked to NSFW channels nsfwMessage - String | The response message for if a user runs a NSFW command in a SFW channel
+nsfw - Boolean | If the command should be locked to SFW channels nsfwMessage - String | The response message for if a user runs a NSFW command in a SFW channel

 permissions - Array | Permissions the user needs to run the command